Josverl/wokwi_esp32_micropython/README.md

 >>> code .
 ```

 This repo uses devcontainers to minimize any setup/configuration asked from you.
 All you have to do after opening up the project in vscode is

 - create a vitual environment(Python), or a devcontainer (if you have docker installed)
 - hit Ctrl+Shift+B.

-# using a python installation
+# Using a local Python installation

+The recommended way is to create a python virtual environment- but if you want you can skip to the `pip install` ( or `pip3 install` on Linux)

 ```bash
 >>> python -m venv .venv  # recommended when